This article was last updated on 1 August 2020.

-They will be able to tell you if a stairlift will work for your narrow stairs.
+They will be able to tell you if a stairlift will work for your narrow staircase.
 Surveyors from reputable companies will visit your home in person before deciding on the best stairlift for narrow stairs that will be safe and practical for your home.

 Before you install a chair lift for stairs, the staircase in question should be measured and assessed to ensure safety and functionality.
 The surveyor also needs to know about your level of mobility.

 While custom curved stairlifts for narrow stairways are not possible in every case, they can work well.
 A curved stairlift includes a custom track that allows the seat of the stairlift to be folded away to save space.
 A curved stairlift can be more expensive than other stairway chair lifts.

 There are a number of features which will shorten the length of your stairlift and the reduce the amount of space that it occupies:

 Instead of having a rigid seat which may block access for other stair users, foldaway seats can be flipped up and out of the way when the stairlift is not in use.
 The same logic applies to foldaway footplates.
 Foldaway and swivel seats and footplates are convenient features of many narrow stairlifts, allowing easy passage for family members.

 Weight limits vary with the make and model of the stairlift.
 As a rough guide, the maximum weight for straight stairlifts is 25 stone (160kg) and approximately 21 stone (136kg) for a curved staircase.

-Heavy-duty stairlifts, also known as bariatric stair lifts, are specifically designed for customers whose needs are not met by standard stairlift weight limits.
+Heavy-duty stairlifts, also known as bariatric stairlifts, are specifically designed for customers whose needs are not met by standard stairlift weight limits.
 These stairlifts allow overweight people to avoid putting unnecessary strain on their muscles, joints and heart.

 A model by Companion can take up to 31 stone (197kg), which is around 40kg more than a standard stairlift.
 As a seated stairlift with a wider seat and extended armrests and seat base, this model will likely be unsuitable for extremely narrow staircases.

-For those who are unable to stand or perch and who need a narrow stair lift, a downward facing stairlift might be the most comfortable option.
-Designed to avoid clash points, which are points on staircases where there is a risk that the seat may collide with obstacles, such as walls and bannisters.
+For those who are unable to use standing or perch stairlifts and who need a narrow stair lift, a stairlift with a downward-facing seat might be the most comfortable option.
+Downward-facing stairlifts are designed to avoid clash points, which are points on staircases where there is a risk that the seat may collide with obstacles, such as walls and bannisters.

-Many websites and stairlift ‘companies’ do nothing more than gather customer enquiries and pass on this data for a commission.
+Many websites and stairlift manufacturers do nothing more than gather customer enquiries and pass on this data for a commission.
 Particularly in the case of vulnerable older customers, it is sensible to ask for the support of a family member or a trusted friend when dealing with visiting agents.

 It is a good idea to consult the pages on stairlifts at which.co.uk to make sure you are dealing with a reputable seller.
 Please be cautious when making your purchase. high initial offers followed by discounts and day-long sales are common dodgy sales practices.

 If you prefer you can also look at a stairlift rental rather than buying outright.
 Some rental services provide appropriate stairlifts for narrow stairs.

 Some companies resort to pressure-selling tactics for extended warranties and maintenance contracts during home visits or over the phone.
 They may use your first name- by using your first name, they try to seem friendly and pressure you into paying more.
 It is a good idea not to rush into a decision.